-Table I.1 provides the structure of the accounts and shows how GDP estimates are derived as the balancing items.Nôl i'r tabl cynnwys
+Table I.1 provides the structure of the accounts and shows how gross domestic product (GDP) estimates are derived as the balancing items.Nôl i'r tabl cynnwys

 The production account (Account I)

 This account displays transactions involved in the generation of income by the activity of producing goods and services.
 The balancing item is value added (B.1).
-For the nation’s accounts, the balancing items (the sum of value added for all industries) is, after the addition of taxes less subsidies on products, GDP at market prices or net domestic product when measured net of capital consumption.
+For the nation’s accounts, the balancing items (the sum of value added for all industries) are, after the addition of taxes less subsidies on products, gross domestic product (GDP) at market prices or net domestic product when measured net of capital consumption.
 The production accounts are also shown for each industrial sector.

-The distribution and use of income accounts (Account II)
+The distribution and use of income account (Account II)

 This account shows the distribution of current income (value added) carried forward from the production account and has saving as its balancing item (B.8).
 Saving is the difference between income (disposable income) and expenditure (or final consumption).